As marketers, we often spend hours optimizing ads while forgetting about where we’re sending people.

 While small updates are easy to dismiss, iterative changes can add up to huge results over time.
 A/B tests also tell you more about your audience, preparing you to create more powerful campaigns down the line.

-Landing pages and ads go hand in hand
+post-click landing pages and ads go hand in hand

 Investing time and learning from both products will level-up paid campaigns and make your marketing a finely tuned lead-generating machine.